Dental SEO Pricing: What To Expect For SEO That Works

 Monthly Price Range What It Typically Includes Best For

-$2,500 – $5,000 Comprehensive SEO strategy including advanced content development, competitive keyword targeting, consistent authority building, and optimization for AI-driven search platforms like ChatGPT.
-Established practices typically producing $2M+ annually seeking significant growth and visibility in emerging AI search platforms.
+$2,500 – $5,000 Comprehensive SEO including content development, link building, digital PR, and optimization for AI-driven search platforms like ChatGPT.
+At this level, you can expect to see meaningful improvements even in more competitive markets.
+Established practices typically producing $2M–$4M annually or new practices with aggressive growth goals, especially in competitive markets.

 $5,000+ Aggressive growth strategy including advanced content marketing, authoritative backlink acquisition, conversion optimization, and AI search optimization.
-High-growth practices typically producing $3M+ annually or multi-location groups aiming to dominate competitive searches like implants, Invisalign, and cosmetic dentistry.
+At this level, the focus shifts toward dominating key services and markets.
+Multi-location practices or high-growth practices looking to rank competitively across multiple geographies and high-value procedures.

 Every practice is different, so I build custom estimates based on the following factors:

 Practices in highly competitive cities often require a more aggressive SEO strategy to rank for high-value searches like dental implants, veneers, or Invisalign.
-For example, ranking for "cosmetic dentist" in Beverly Hills is far more competitive than ranking in Bentonville, Arkansas, where fewer practices are investing heavily in marketing.
+For example, ranking for "cosmetic dentist" in Beverly Hills is far more competitive than in Bentonville, Arkansas.

-A practice with a well-optimized website and strong existing rankings may only need incremental improvements.
+A practice with a well-optimized website may only need incremental improvements.
 Practices starting with outdated websites, limited content, or technical issues usually require a larger upfront investment to build a solid SEO foundation.

 Some practices simply want to maintain visibility for a few key services, while others want to aggressively grow patient volume and dominate search results.
 Practices focused on rapid growth typically invest more heavily in content development, authority building, and ongoing optimization.